 - More recently, lockdowns and quarantine measures during the COVID-19 pandemic have forced people to look for new ways of collaborating like home office, and more recently, in some regions, a shift towards hybrid work which makes social distancing easier to organize.

-How offices can prepare for hybrid meetings?
+How organizations can prepare for hybrid meetings?

 To facilitate this need for both face-to-face and hybrid meetings, offices will need some rethinking and redesigning.
 Especially when employers want to ensure rules for social distancing and restrict movement in busy areas at the same time.
-Workers want more structured, planned in-person meetings and consequently more closed and formal meeting spaces that enables video meeting.
+Workers want more structured, planned in-person meetings and consequently more closed and formal meeting spaces that enable video meeting.
 Larger meeting rooms are preferred, no new investments in huddle spaces where spontaneous, ad hoc meeting takes place, are advised.
 The huddle space might well be on its way out.

 Even in workstation design we see this trend popping up.
 Less regular desk space and open plan offices are necessary when people come to the workplace mainly to collaborate.
 More rooms to foster (hybrid) interaction, interactivity and connection are required.
 Offices will become smaller, more focused and predominantly used for in-person human collaboration.